ArpitPrd/PathPlanning/Notes.md

 ## General Pointers:

-- you need to git pull to check outhje resources
+- you need to git pull to check outhje resourcesgit